 From 1917, it appears that grandad spent more time reading.
 He started recording the books he was reading, usually on a Sunday.
 Over the two years of 1917 and 1918 he recorded reading almost one hundred different books.

 One activity that grandad and his family engaged in puzzled me for a while.
-For example, in October 1914, he records “Mama Olive & Lalla went to Pinxton wakes” (see box).
+For example, in October 1914, he records “Mama Olive & Lalla went to Pinxton wakes”.
 I was baffled as I only knew the term “wake” in relation to funerals!
 However, Google once again came to my rescue, telling me that the term can be used as a noun relating to an annual festival and holiday in some parts of northern England.
 Grandad and his friends visited various towns and villages for their wakes.
 In July 1914, they went to Sutton Wakes and he touched a snake!
 They also went to the wakes in Kirkby which seemed to be held every October.
-In 1918, he recorded a serious accident at the wakes in which he claimed a six year old boy had “his head cut off”.

 Kirkby wakes on Pond Street are described in some detail in “Kirkby-in-Ashfield: Yesterday Remembered” by Gerald Lee (pp49-54), in “Horses, Herbs and a Cockatoo” by Mark Ashfield (pp47-52) and in “I Remember” by Edith Searson (pp40-41 and p61).